 A virus is a tiny agent that lives inside living cells, or host cells.
 Viruses need living cells to be able to replicate or reproduce.
 There are thousands of viruses, some more common than others.
 For example, the common cold and the flu are viruses, but so are Ebola and HIV.
 Almost any virus can lead to sepsis.
 Viral infections that may be minor in normal, healthy individuals can be quite severe for people who have a weakened immune system.

-Sometimes called blood poisoning by members of the general public, sepsis is the body’s often deadly response to infection or injury.
+Sometimes called blood poisoning, sepsis is the body’s often deadly response to infection.
 Sepsis kills and disables millions and requires early suspicion and treatment for survival.